ALonghi/scala-ecommerce/README.md

 # Typelevel stack backend

-This project contains a small skeleton of a simple e-commerce store using to showcase the typelevel stack.
+This project contains a small skeleton of a simple CRUD to showcase the usage of the typelevel stack.

 Libraries:
 - [cats](https://typelevel.org/cats/) (Cats effect 3)